CirroBuild/FrostiDocs/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 <Banner alt="QuestDB release 4.2 banner" height={143} src="/img/blog/2020-04-02/banner.png" width={650}/>

-[SIMD instructions](https://en.wikipedia.org/wiki/SIMD) are specific CPU instruction sets for arithmetic calculations that use synthetic parallelisation.
+[SIMD instructions](https://en.wikipedia.org/wiki/SIMD) are specific CPU instruction sets for arithmetic calculations that use synthetic parallelization.
+This approach allows us to perform the same calculations and operations on numerous data points simultaneously.
+This post describes how SIMD works with typical operation performance and describes additional optimizations we managed to achieve.

 <!--truncate-->

+## About SIMD operations

 The parallelisation is synthetic because instead of spreading the work across CPU cores, SIMD performs vector operations on multiple items using a **single**